-Pinot Noir: Light ruby and more translucent.
+Pinot Noir: Light ruby and translucent.

-Merlot: Deep red in color.
-Slightly opaque.
+Merlot: Deep ruby in color.
+Medium opacity.

-Cabernet Sauvignon: Dark red in color.
-Very opaque.
+Cabernet Sauvignon: Deep ruby in color.
+Opaque.

-Syrah/Shiraz: Deep dark red or plum in color.
-Very opaque.
+Syrah/Shiraz: Deep purple in color.
+Opaque.

 Smell the wine in your glass.
 Swirl the wine and smell again.
 Red wine is typically not aromatic.
 Really stick your nose in the glass to identify the aromatic differences between the wine.